gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    2. Local DTLS/SCTP acknowledge the request, from this time on no new data from local instance of ULP will be accepted.
-In case a DTLS connection handshake is ongoing this needs to either be aborted or concluded at this step to ensure that the necessary DTLS message exchange happens prior to draining any outstanding data in the SCTP association from this endpoint.
+In case a DTLS connection handshake is ongoing this needs to be aborted conclusively at this step to ensure that the necessary DTLS message exchange happens prior to draining any outstanding data in the SCTP association from this endpoint.

    3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has